Educating the gifted child

 For this to be done successfully parents and teachers need to work in partnership.
 For some parents the easy solution would appear to be to accelerate the child one or two years.
 This strategy works well for some children but is not a panacea: older children can be hostile to a younger child joining their peer group; there may be questions of social immaturity with major issues to be faced at the transition from primary to secondary phase.

-With thanks to Dr Stephen Tommis former Director of NAGC for additional information.
-NAGC is the UK’s largest membership charity for gifted children and their families.
+With thanks to Dr Stephen Tommis, former Director of NAGC, for additional information.
+In February 2013 NAGC changed its operating name to Potential Plus UK.
+It is the UK’s largest membership charity for gifted* children and their families. *Potential Plus UK now uses the term ‘high learning potential’.

 The Good Schools Guide - Tutor Guide